fbpx

 FIND A HOMESCHOOL RHYTHM THAT WORKS FOR YOU

-I invite you to read how to create the perfect homeschool rhythm your family loves for more information.
+For more information, I invite you to read how to create the perfect homeschool rhythm your family loves

 USE A UNIT STUDY APPROACH FOR SOME SUBJECTS

-One of the best secrets to teaching multiple grades at the same time is to use a unit study approach for some subjects.
+One of the best secrets to teaching multiple grades simultaneously is using a unit study approach for some subjects.

-In our homeschool, my children work at separate grade levels for the subjects of math and language arts.
-However, for social studies, science, and health, we use a unit study approach.
+In our homeschool, my children work at separate grade levels for math and language arts.
+However, we use a unit study approach for social studies, science, and health.

 All units have student workbooks for the following grades: